• Home

 Fieldwork is hands-on exploration

-After 36 years, I returned to Peru for three months, rejuvenating my passion for ethnographic fieldwork.
+After many years, I returned to Peru for three months, rejuvenating my passion for ethnographic fieldwork.
 Photo taken atop Punto Callan , a high mountain pass (4,229 m / 13,871 ft) located in the Cordillera Negra mountain range in the province Ancash, Peru.
 Here, I camped overnight to experience the dramatic sunrise over the adjacent tropical glacial mountain range, Cordillera Blanca.

 Home is truly in the heart